volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 ## Faq Widget

-The faq system provides a faq [widget] (https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) for users to display faqs.
+The FAQ system provides a FAQ [widget](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) for users to display FAQ's.
 You can place the widget on a page like below:

 ```csharp
 @await Component.InvokeAsync(